Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-A well-crafted set of clues.
-The informed clues are highly targeted, the misinformed clues provide good ambiguity, and the fake clues are effective at steering the player away from the correct answer.
+The clues are well-crafted.
+The informed clues are specific, the misinformed clues are ambiguous but relevant, and the fake clues effectively point to the incorrect answers.
+The difficulty is balanced.

 ---